 To write an effective targeted resume, read through the job posting and look for any notable skills, job duties, keywords, or requirements that apply to you.
 Then, adjust your resume to highlight your most relevant skills and experience.

+If you can, you should always tailor your resume to the job description.
 General resumes are still valuable, however.
-They’re useful to bring to a job fair, because you might not know beforehand which companies will attend, and what job roles they have open.
+They’re useful to bring to a job fair, because you might not know beforehand which companies will attend, and what positions they’ll have open.

 Here’s an example of what an infographic resume type looks like: